tinwatchman/grawlix/docs/FILTERS.md

 Type: `Number`

 Optional.
 This property will set the filter's priority to the given value if and only if the current priority is less than the given value.
-This may be useful when configuring filters from within plugins, as a way to avoid overriding any other settings.
+This may be useful as a way of avoiding overriding other settings when configuring filters from within plugins.

 ##### expandable